-After trying new PUDZ shin and ankle protectors at Sydney’s awesome Off-Piste ski & board simulator centre in June we were already sold.
-Three months later after a solid season of road testing we can report they work, and work really well, to solve a lot of ski boot problems.
+PUDZ shin and ankle protectors are the best cheap solution to a host of boot pain problems we have come across.
+We were already sold on the concept after trying them at Sydney’s awesome Off-Piste Ski & Board Simulator centre in June pre-season.
+Three months later, after a solid season of road testing them from Australia to Argentina, we can report they work, and work really well, to solve a lot of ski boot problems.

-Sometimes simple solutions are best, and Aussie designer Dave Conway has come up with a winner here that will save you a lot of grief for just $AUD 30 a pack of two.
+Sometimes simple solutions are best, and Aussie designer Dave Conway has come up with a winner here that will save you a lot of grief for just $AUD 30 a pack of two – or even less save 10% with Coupon code SNOW purchasing on their website.
+That includes FREE Australia-wide postage!
+International Postage is $AUD 15 additional.

 Building up the ski time, ski legs and pain thresholds – as you inevitably do skiing seasons anywhere, we got to work out just how to get the most out of our pair of PUDZ to deal with a nasty bone spur on the right foot and even nastier crater on the ankle bone on the left foot.
 The trick is to make sure you seat the PUDZ properly in your ski socks first as you put the socks on, then again putting your boots on – and locking in your boots properly in ski position with already tight settings to avoid movement.
 Then a little tightening of the boots as you get into top gear depending on the runs/conditions and you should be set for a pain free day – from sketchy hardpack to (sob only 2 so far !) powder days to spring slush busting at speed, the PUDZ just give me more and more confidence and less and less pain.